cloudacademy/aks-voteapp-demo/README.md

 ## STEP 1.5:

-Create the AKS cluster and place the in the vnet subnet previously created
+Create the AKS cluster and place it in the vnet subnet previously created

 ```
 SUBNETID=$(az network vnet subnet show \